DONGChuan/DONGChuan.github.io/_posts/2015-08-18-Object-Animation.md

 Two ways:

-1. `new Animator.AnimatorListener()`
+1. `new Animator.AnimatorListener()` - need to override all the functions
-2. `new AnimatorListenerAdapter()`
+2. `new AnimatorListenerAdapter()` - only need to override the functions we want

 {% highlight java %}
-Animator.AnimatorListener needs to override all the four functions.
-With AnimatorListenerAdapter, we conly need to override the functions we need.

 ObjectAnimator animator = ObjectAnimator.ofFloat(view, "alpha", 0F, 1F);
 animator.setDuration(1000);
 animator.addListener(new AnimatorListenerAdapter() {